Quick-Start

 Next steps

-AGILab Architecture – understand how Streamlit,
+AGILab Architecture – understand how the web interface,

 agi_core,agi_envandagi_clusterfit together.Project Files Structure – explore the repository layout with an annotated tree generated by